panda-suite/panda-suite.github.io/README.md

 • Responsive: No mining needed (new blocks are created with new transactions)
 • Timesaving: Multiple addresses pre-filled with spendable coins
 • Clean start: Throw away and restart blockchain
-• For web developers: Completly writen in Javascript with the most modern standards
+• For web developers: Completly written in Javascript with the most modern standards
 • Needed: BCH apps need to be developed and tested locally
 • Open: Fully open-sourced with MIT licence and documented